top of page

 Central Metabolism in M. tuberculosis

-Tuberculosis (TB) is the leading cause of death globally from a single infectious agent, accounting for around 1.5 million deaths each year.
+Tuberculosis (TB) is a leading cause of death globally, accounting for ~1.5 million deaths each year.
 The success of the M. tuberculosis as a pathogen lies in its ability to survive in a dormant state within host cells for several decades, awaiting the right moment to “wake up”.
 We investigate essential metabolic features that enable M. tuberculosis to persist under such conditions, with the ultimate goal of developing inhibitors as potential antitubercular agents.

 Iron Metabolism